 The Big Lottery Fund releases the English portion of this money to the Big Society Trust to invest in BSC.
 Dormant accounts should provide BSC with up to £400 million, the entity says.

-– RBS, Lloyds, HSBC, and Barclays – have each pledged to invest up to £50 million in BSC.
+– RBS, Lloyds, HSBC, and Barclays – each committed £50 million in BSC.
+They are shareholder banks.

 BSC says that social investment can provide a new source of funding for charities and social enterprise.
 Additionally, it can fill financing gaps for innovation, growth, and develop sustainability and autonomy.